-Since his appointment in June 2004, Cheves has initiated aggressive and innovative use of new technologies in SMU’s outreach programs targeted to alumni, potential students, and national media, resulting in increased attention and an enhanced reputation for SMU.
-As well, the numbers of new donors at all levels has increased dramatically, resulting in significant growth in the number of endowed scholarships and faculty positions.
+Since his appointment in June 2004, Cheves has initiated aggressive and innovative use of new technologies in SMU’s outreach programs targeted to alumni, potential students and national media, resulting in increased attention and an enhanced worldwide reputation for SMU.
+The number of new donors at all levels has increased dramatically, resulting in significant growth in endowed scholarships and faculty positions.

-Reporting to Cheves are the offices for Marketing and Communications, Principal and Major Gifts, School and Project Development, Annual Giving and Alumni Relations, Development Services, and Program Services and Donor Relations, which produces the SMU Tate Lecture Series, SMU Athletic Forum Luncheon Series, and the Doak Walker Award.
+Reporting to Cheves are the offices for Marketing and Communications, Principal and Major Gifts, School and Project Development, Annual Giving and Alumni Relations, Development Services, and Program Services and Donor Relations – which produces the renowned SMU Tate Lecture Series, the SMU Athletic Forum luncheon series and the Doak Walker Award.
 The Office of the Vice President includes Strategic Affairs, Staff Development and Leadership Projects.

-Cheves currently serves in several Dallas community leadership roles, including the board of Dallas Assembly (VP Seminars), Dallas Summer Musicals, and YMCA of Metropolitan Dallas as well as the advisory board of Circle Ten Boy Scouts.
-He is also a member of the Texas Lyceum.
-He and his wife, Angela, have three sons, Kyle, Conner, and Keaton.
+Cheves currently serves in several Dallas community leadership roles, including on the Dallas Summer Musicals Board of Directors, the New Friends New Life Men’s Advocacy Group, the YMCA of Metropolitan Dallas Advisory Board and the Circle Ten Boy Scouts Executive Board.
+He and his wife, Angela, have three sons: Kyle, Conner and Keaton.